Fanai Lalrempuia

-Fanai Lalrempuia (born 11 May 1996) is an Indian professional footballer who plays as a central midfielder.
-He is known for his superb ball control, accurate passing and speed.
+Fanai Lalrempuia (born 11 May 1996) is an Indian former professional footballer who played as a central midfielder.
+He was known for his superb ball control, accurate passing and speed.

 Career

 Early career

 Born in Lunglei, Mizoram, Lalrempuia started to play football from the age of 11 for his local side Bazarveng FC.
 Under the coaching of Flalbiakchhunga, his head coach at Bazarveng FC, Lalrempuia started to improve as a player.
 Eventually he was selected to join the Maomit High School under-14 side that was to compete in the Subroto Cup in 2010.
 While playing in the Subroto Cup Lalrempuia was spotted by Pune F.C.
 Academy assistant coach Gift Raikhan who then selected Fanai to trial at the academy.
 After the trial Lalrempuia was selected to join the academy.
 During his two seasons with the academy, Lalrempuia won the I-League U19 twice in 2012 and 2013 while also scoring a total of six goals during that time.